 If you don’t feel like you are able to step in, find someone who can.
 This could be finding a friend who knows the people involved or contacting security or law enforcement.

 Be direct.
 Approach the situation and address the issue.
 However, be careful to not create a hostile environment for the person who needs the intervention.

-Being a positive bystander is about knowing when to speak up with others can’t.
+Being a positive bystander is about knowing when to speak up when others can’t.
 If you’re ever unsure, it’s better to err on the side of safety.

 This is not, by any means, a complete list on how to be a positive bystander.
 Learn more ways you can create a better, safer environment for all people!